Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 az ad app update --id REPLACE-ME-APPID --reply-urls https://secureweb.z01.azurefd.net/.auth/login/aad/callback https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback
 ```

 We also need one of the new features of Authentication in App Service.
 Open up the auth.json file again and in the login section under allowedExternalRedirectUrls add the Azure Front Door url.
 You should also add it in the AAD validation section under allowedAudiences (remember the comma in both settings).
 Finally we need to tell the Authentication framework where to look for the original address.
-In forward proxies like Front Door, the address is typically sent in an http header called X-Forwarded-Host.
-If you are working with Azure Application Gateway, the header will be called X-Original-Host.
+In forward proxies like Front Door, the address is typically sent in an http header called X-Forwarded-Host, which is covered by the Standard convention.
 The forwardProxy section goes to httpSettings.
 Final json file looks like this:

 ```json
 {